 Have Penn State football recruiting questions?
 We have answers.
 Join us every Thursday for the Land of 10 Penn State recruiting mailbag to discuss Nittany Lions recruiting.
 This week, we discuss 2018 signees who could make an immediate impact and remaining targets beyond the early signing period.

 Penn State recruiting efforts are relentless, so we always have plenty to address here.
 Let’s get started.

 Matt, the name may be new to you, but Devyn Ford is a longtime priority on Penn State’s 2019 recruiting board.
 A junior at North Stafford (Stafford, Va.)
 High School, he received a Nittany Lions offer in April 2016.

 Ford was James Franklin’s first running back target of the cycle, and that early investment puts Penn State in a solid position as a widespread recruitment reaches crunch time.
 The 5-foot-11, 185-pound prospect claims more than 30 scholarship offers, though he recently trimmed his focus to six universities.

-Ford announced earlier this month that Clemson, North Carolina, Ohio State, Oklahoma, Penn State and Virginia Tech have separated from the pack.
+Ford announced earlier in February that Clemson, North Carolina, Ohio State, Oklahoma, Penn State and Virginia Tech have separated from the pack.
 This leaves programs such as Auburn, Michigan, Notre Dame, Southern Cal and Texas on the outside.

 An impressive, far-ranging offer sheet provides clear indication of Ford’s talent, and his anticipated potential impact in collegiate football competition.
 Recruiting industry rankings tell a similar story.